- Course Type: Undergraduate

 Law is an exciting, dynamic discipline, which is constantly evolving and reacting to social change.
 It governs every aspect of our lives, from food labelling and football transfers to elections and crime.
 The study of law appeals to people interested in society, governance and current affairs.
 If you like to be challenged and intellectually stimulated then one of our Law degrees may be for you.
 A general interest in history and political developments will be an advantage, as many legal modules cannot be fully appreciated without reference to their historical and political context.
 Legal training requires precise and careful use of language therefore good writing skills and a facility for articulate expression are important.

-Law at Trinity College is a four-year degree programme.
+Law at Trinity College is a four-year honors degree programme.
 The first two (Freshman) years are given over to the study of core legal modules (many of which are required by the legal professional bodies).
 There is an appropriate balance in the Freshman years between the academic and practical aspects of law, achieved through the introduction of legal skills and mooting (mock trials) programmes, and assisted in part by members of our academic body with experience of private practice.
 In your Sophister (third and fourth) years you can focus on particular areas of law chosen from a range of approximately 30 modules each year.

 Studying law at university involves a large amount of independent learning, including reading and research.
 This can be done in the library or at home using library databases available to current law students.
 Essays and other written work are assigned on a regular basis, and contribution in class is expected.